oarepo/cookiecutter-oarepo-app/README.md

 - `project_site` Project website host.
 - `package_name` Package/Module name for Python, must follow `PEP 0008 <https://www.python.org/dev/peps/pep-0008/>`\_.
 - `github_repo` GitHub repository of the project in form of `USER/REPO`,
-- `record_models` Names of record model packages this app module should be handling.
+- `record_model` Name of record model package this app module should be handling.
 - not the full GitHub URL.
 - `**TODO**` `**TODO**`